null Skip to main content

 Common Mistakes to Avoid

 Not all responses are helpful.
 In fact, some can worsen the situation.
-When seeking treatment for pepper spray in eyes, avoid these common mistakes:
+When seeking pepper spray treatment, avoid these common mistakes:

 You should know both what to do and what not to do.